crcn/tandem-old/README.md

 #### Installation

-Tandem is still very alpha, but you can play around with the most recent version here:
+Tandem is still very buggy, but you can play around with the most recent version here:

 https://www.dropbox.com/sh/k9eqwmksv0655ss/AABQyfP5xWf4nbynRm0-OxKJa?dl=0

+Also, be sure to install either the [VSCode](https://marketplace.visualstudio.com/items?itemName=tandemcode.tandem-vscode-extension), or [Atom](https://atom.io/packages/atom-tandem-extension) extension.

+#### Features

+- Writes code in the languages you're using.
+Currently supported languages include `Sass`, `HTML`, and `CSS`.

-### Development
+# Development

-To get started, run `npm install && npm run build`.
-After that, go ahead and run `npm run code dist/browser/index.html`, which will open Tandem *in* Tandem:
+To get started, run `npm install && WATCH=1 npm run build`.
+After that, go ahead and run `npm run code workspace.tandem` which will open Tandem *in* Tandem:

 ![screenshot 2016-12-22 15 48 03](https://cloud.githubusercontent.com/assets/757408/22388273/ce17a5e0-e4ad-11e6-9327-7d7ba3dc95bf.png)

-After you've booted up Tandem in Tandem, go ahead and run `WATCH=1 npm run build`, which will re-execute the build tasks, and re-run them whenever a `src/**` file changes.
-From here, you can go ahead and open up your text editor and start hacking away.
+After you've booted up Tandem in Tandem, open up the `src/**` directory and start hacking away.

-Here's a list of other commands you can run:
+#### CLI commands

+Other CLI commands that may help with the dev process

 ```
 # builds the source files in out/